AbbasPak/Pattern-recognition-by-using-principal-component-analysis-PCA-/README.md

 ### The steps of performing PCA

 _Step 1.
 Load the Required Packages:_
 Different packages are used in R for performing Principal Component Analysis (PCA) such as `stats`,  `FactoMine`, `FactoExtra`, `princurve`, ….
 Each package has its own set of functions and features, so you can choose the one that best suits your specific needs and preferences.
+Here, we use  `FactoMineR` and `FactoExtra` packages which provide additional tools for enhancing the visualization and interpretation of PCA results.
+These packages offer functions for generating scree plots, biplots, and cluster analysis based on PCA.
 In addition, `ggplot2` package was used to visualize the results of PCA.
 ```{r}
 library(FactoMineR)
 library(factoextra)